microsoft/azure-devops-python-api/README.md

 # Azure DevOps Python API

 This repository contains Python APIs for interacting with and managing Azure DevOps.
-These APIs power the Visual Studio Team Services CLI.
-To learn more about the VSTS CLI, visit the [Microsoft/vsts-cli](https://github.com/Microsoft/vsts-cli) repo.
+These APIs power the Azure DevOps Extension for Azure CLI.
+To learn more about the Azure DevOps Extension for Azure CLI, visit the [Microsoft/azure-devops-cli-extension](https://github.com/Microsoft/azure-devops-cli-extension) repo.

 ## Install

 ```
-pip install vsts
+pip install azure-devops
 ```

 ## Get started